SkepticalTech/PGM-XML-Reference/Map XML info.md

 `yaw=""` specifies what direction the player is looking horizontally from -180° to 180°.
 South 0°, East -90°, North 180° and West 90°.
 `pitch=""` specifies what direction the player is looking vertically from -90° to 90°. -90° is straight up 90° is straight down.

+`TIP:` Copy the yaw and pitch from the F3 screen in minecraft.

 Examples: